MicaelJarniac/crustypy/{{cookiecutter.project_name}}/CONTRIBUTING.md

 That will create a new file, `requirements-current.txt`, with them.

 You can then compare it with the current requirements listed in the other files, and update them as needed.

+When updating development requirements, make sure to also update the related pre-commit hooks.

 ## Add yourself as a contributor